iamcest/covid19-slides/covid-19-cxh-slides.md

 - define SARS-CoV-2 and COVID-19
 - describe the basic epidemiology of COVID-19
 - summarise the key clinical features of COVID-19
-- describe initial management of the disease, including of infection control procedures
+- describe initial management of the disease, including infection control procedures
 - assess disease severity and judge chances of a successful outcome with intensive care

 # sars-cov2 and covid-19